 4. Staff for success

-Mother’s Day is an all-hands-on-deck situation.
-Make employees aware well in advance that they’ll all be expected to work it.
+Make employees aware well in advance that they’ll all be expected to work special days and holidays.
 Need additional staff?
 Start by reaching out to last summer’s crew.
 They’re already familiar with your operation.

 5. Welcome guests and follow up

 You’re likely to see a number of first-time guests.
-Train reservation-takers and/or serving staff to capture their contact information.
+Train staff to capture their contact information.
 After their visit, consider sending a bounce-back deal with a warm invite to come back.

-During the holiday, be on the floor, greeting and interacting with guests.
-Encourage them to connect with you on social media to be in-the-know about future events and specials.
+Encourage guests to connect with you on social media to be in the know about future events and specials.

-Sit down with your team a week or so after the event for a debriefing.
+Sit down with your team shortly after the event for a debriefing.
 What went wrong?
 What went right?
-What’s ripe for improvement?
+What needs improvement?
 Document everything so you have it when creating next year’s plan.

 The bottom line: St. Patrick’s Day, Easter, Cinco De Mayo and Mother’s Day are great business-building opportunities.
 Do them right to capture new customers and keep your loyal ones coming back.